tstowe/GlobalAvgTemperatures/README.md

 ### Known Issues:
 - This build of Caravel is not connecting to the .db file properly, meaning Caravel loads as a blank slate.
 - Automating the last step (running the server) causes Ansible to enter an infinite loop, so additional installation instructions were added above as a workaround.
+- Using a local install of Ansible instead of the linked plugin causes issues with provisioning.
 - Tests coming soon